 Then I added about a teaspoon of arrowroot, and beat it with the whisk attachment of my stand mixer.
 It became as fluffy as whipped eggs, although not stiff.
 It also deflated if left to stand for more than a few minutes.
 I took this photo and then re-whipped it, and it was nice and fluffy again.

 I then coated the tofu with about a teaspoon of salt mixed with about a tablespoon more arrowroot, to give it something to stick to.
-I mixed thyme and a little more salt into the crumbs, and dredged the tofu.
+I mixed thyme and a little more salt into the crumbs, and dredged the tofu in the whipped aquafaba mixture, then the crumbs.
 The aquafaba did a good job of creating a nice, thick crust.

 So I baked it for about 35 minutes, total, flipping the slices at 20 minutes.
 I used just enough oil, so it wasn’t greasy at all.
 The crust was nice and crispy when it came out.